CodeWith-Nikita/Portfolio-website/README.md

 # Portfolio-website
-This is my first portfolio website using HTML and CSS only.
+This is my first portfolio website using HTML, CSS and Javascript.